-A second property can be a great investment.
+A second property can be a great investment as a homeowner.
 Whether you buy a vacation home in an up-and-coming destination or an investment property that you rent out to full-time tenants, that real estate can start going to work for you as soon as you buy it.

 Home Equity Loan Eligibility

-When you apply for a home equity loan, a lender will check on the value of your home, the amount of equity you have, and your ability to pay back what you borrow.
+When you apply for a home equity loan, a lender will check on your home value, the amount of equity you have, and your ability to pay back what you borrow.
 The minimum requirements in most cases are as follows:

 - A loan-to-value ratio of 80 percent or less.
-Even after you've borrowed equity through the new loan, you need to still own at least 20 percent of your home's market value.
+Even after you've borrowed equity through the new home loan, you need to still own at least 20 percent of your home’s value market.

 - A sufficiently low debt-to-income ratio, which is the percentage of your take-home income that you use to pay down debt.
 Expect your lender's required maximum DTI to be 50 percent or less.

 - A good credit score—ideally 700 or higher, but you might be able to get a loan with a slightly lower score if DTI and other factors are in your favor.

 - Enough income to support your monthly payment without bringing your DTI above the maximum.